 Intervenors are individuals or groups who have our permission to participate in a hearing before the OEB.
 Examples of participation can include asking questions of the applicant, filing evidence and making submissions.

-Intervenors often represent various customer groups such as low-income consumers, school boards and commercial and industrial customers.
+Intervenors often represent various customer groups such as low-income and other residential consumers, Indigenous communities, school boards and commercial and industrial customers.
 They also sometimes represent special interests such as environmental and conservation groups.

 How to participate

 There are various ways to participate in an OEB hearing: as an Intervenor, by submitting a Letter of Comment or by Following a Proceeding.

 This table illustrates the different levels of participation.

 |Listen to live broadcast of the oral hearing|

 |Participate in oral hearing|